brians-hmt/Cap_Home/README.md

 ## Overview

+This report summarizes the work in the following Jupyter Notebook: <https://github.com/brians-hmt/Cap_Home/blob/main/capstone.ipynb>

 ### Business Opportunity:

 There are tools like Zillow's Zestimate rating that attempt to give an evaluation or at least a price range to each property.
 However, these tools usually lack specific information regarding the houses for which they are providing an estimate.
 Using specific knowledge regarding a property under consideration, it should be possible to generate a better estimate.
 Professional appraisers attempt to do this.
 However, when an offer is made on a house, these appraisers generally try to find evidence to support the offer that the buyer has made.
 They do this in order to provide the evidence that the loan originator needs to make the loan.
 One can hire an appraiser to guess at the fair market value of